jadecobra/python_tdd_exercises/source/conventions.rst

 CapWords
 *********************************************************************************

-:ref:`Class<classes>` names in Python_ are written in the CapWords format, where the first letter of every word in the name is capitalized
+:ref:`Class<what is a class?>` names in Python_ are written in the CapWords format, where the first letter of every word in the name is capitalized

 *********************************************************************************
 names